Rentlau/WorkFeature-WB/README.md

 ## List of available functions

-Functions are organised by sub menus:
+Functions are organised by submenus:

 | Name                           | Icons  |
 |:------|:------|